Tabnine’s Personalization in Depth

 The RAG index

-Types and scope of indices
+Types and Scope of Indices

-Additionally, the scope of the indices can be local or global.
-Local means that Tabnine builds the index based on the IDE workspace of each developer.
-Global means that Tabnine builds the index based on the whole codebase of the organization.
+1. Local means that Tabnine builds the index based on the IDE workspace of each developer.

 Tabnine’s RAG indices provide: